-As part of the project, more than 1,000 objects – many newly conserved or acquired – will be displayed in the Museum’s permanent galleries for the first time, alongside the masterpieces for which MIA has long been recognized.
+As part of the project, more than 1,000 objects – many newly conserved or acquired – are now displayed in the museum’s permanent galleries for the first time, alongside the masterpieces for which MIA has long been recognised.

 Welcome to the Reimagined MIA

 The museum is now open following a facilities enhancement project and the reimagination and reinstallation of its permanent collection galleries.

 The reimagining of the collection galleries introduces a comprehensive visitor trail, creates expanded interpretive materials to help contextualise the masterworks and provides new mobile and child-friendly resources to make the museum more accessible for families and younger guests.

 The galleries are organised according to broad historical and cultural themes, periods and geography, and explore the great traditions of Islamic craftsmanship.
 MIA has also introduced a new section on Islam in Southeast Asia, focusing on the connection between different cultures through exhibits on the trade of commodities and the exchange of ideas across the Islamic world and beyond.

 The newly created 'Family Trail' is a key component of the gallery refurbishment to engage young visitors on topics that relate to their own lives and experiences.
 Utilising new technologies, interactive displays and multi-sensory applications further engage visitors of all ages throughout the museum.

 Adding to the visitor experience, and complementing the many incredible artefacts and artworks on display, guests will encounter images and films of different architecture and sites from the Middle East, listen to the Holy Qurʾan and Arabic and Persian poetry, as well as music from al-Andalus; they can learn about the different fragrances of herbs and spices that travelled long distances across the Islamic world; and will get a sense of the different materials and decorations used in the arts over time.